caleb-wells/ChargedUp-6358-2023/README.md

 Now featuring Swerve Drive!

-Note that this is meant to be used with a drivetrain composed of four MAXSwerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a PG71 as the turning motor, and a REV Through Bore Encoder as the absolute turning encoder.
+Note that this is meant to be used with a drivetrain composed of four Swerve and Steer Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a PG71 as the turning motor, and a REV Through Bore Encoder as the absolute turning encoder.

 To get started, make sure you have calibrated the zero offsets for the absolute encoders in the `REV Hardware Client` using the `Absolute Encoder` tab under the associated turning SPARK MAX devices.